tomeckiStudio/agentic-commerce-feed/README.md

 - Schedule feed generation using one of three methods: Woo Action Scheduler, WP-Cron or Server-Cron
 - Map product attributes to ACP attributes: You can use WooCommerce values (e.g. for title or description), use product attributes or product metadata (or ACF fields).
 This makes it easy to use the data you already have in your shop. **And if that's not enough, you can change any attribute using WordPress filters.**
 - The plugin reports every build, making it easy to see which products are causing problems.
-- Many editing options for developers: WordPress filters and actions + globally available classes
+- Options for developers: WordPress filters and actions

 <br>
 Available languages: